-Makiarte is a collaboration between a group of friends and artists to use traditional designs, crafts, and culture of Peru to inspire “folk art interesting and appropriate for the times,” explains member Abel Zevallos Montes.
-Weaving and knitting were already an important part of Peru’s cultural heritage so Abel notes the expansion into macrame for his group of 10 artists was a natural one, deciding together “to explore the limits of this interesting craft” to create colorful knotted bracelets in addition to bags and hand-knitted wrist warmers.
+Makiarte is a collaboration between a group of friends and artists using the traditional designs, crafts, and culture of Peru to inspire, “folk art interesting and appropriate for the times,” explains member Abel Zevallos Montes.
+Weaving and knitting were already an important part of Peru’s cultural heritage.
+Abel explains that the expansion into macrame for his group of 10 artists was a natural one, deciding together, “to explore the limits of this interesting craft” to create colorful knotted bracelets in addition to bags and hand-knitted wrist warmers.

 The Makiarte collaborative hopes to inspire other young artists in Peru to learn the traditional crafts of their culture and to experiment with ways to also make them contemporary.
 “It is an important part of our history that we do not want to lose,” the artists point out.
 “We hope to encourage young people to work with folk art.
 We realize from personal experience that it is not possible to support a family doing folk art but that we can still keep the traditions alive.
 We are proud promoters of handmade crafts in the Central highlands of Peru.”